jeharr/VNShop/readme.md

 click empty cart at the bottom verify that all lineitems have been removed and that the cart qty has been set back to 0 and the subtotal back to 0.00

-If there are any further questions or issues, you can reach me at jeff.w.harrison86@gmail.com
+(note: you may have to scroll up in the cart view to see the navbar) If there are any further questions or issues, you can reach me at jeff.w.harrison86@gmail.com